Unplanned Pregnancy in Difficult Circumstances

 Whatever decision you make about your teenage unwanted pregnancy, help is out there for you.
 Here are some of the places you may choose to contact as you look ahead:

-Don’t be afraid to ask for help during this time — no matter where you are or what your situation is, you are never alone.
+Don’t be afraid to ask for help during your unplanned teenage pregnancy — no matter where you are or what your situation is, you are never alone.